Introduction

 Q1.
 What is a Design Patent?

 Ans1.
-A Design Patent protects the unique appearance (shape, configuration, etc.) of a manufactured article.
+A Design Patent protects a manufactured article’s unique appearance (shape, configuration, etc.).

 Q2.
 How is a Design Patent different from a Utility Patent?